Admissions Scholarship: Offered through School of Dentistry Admissions Office

 You must meet certain requirements to qualify for Federal Student Aid, see requirements.
 If you are eligible for federal aid, you can apply for assistance by completing the Free Application for Federal Student Aid (FAFSA).
 You must complete FAFSA yearly to be offered assistance.

-- Fixed interest rate of 5.28% (interest accrues at the time of disbursement)
+Fixed interest rate of 7.05% for graduate and professional students (interest accrues at the time of disbursement)

-- Repayment begins 6 months after graduation, termination of enrollment or once you become less than half-time
+Repayment begins six months after graduation, termination of enrollment or once you become less than half-time

 - Cycle to apply opens yearly in June each academic year